mwolak07/Tensorflow-OCR-Test/README.md

+# Tensorflow OCR Test

-Test of OCR on MNIST and EMNIST dataset to familiarize self with tensorflow and deep learning
+Overview: Test of OCR on MNIST and EMNIST dataset to familiarize myself with tensorflow and deep learning.

 Description
-	- Basic OCR with CNN on EMNIST and MNIST datasets as deep learning demo
+	- Basic OCR with CNN on EMNIST and MNIST datasets as deep learning demo.
-	- Currently trained on 40 epochs
+	- Currently trained on 40 epochs.

 Environment:
 	- Python 3.6